by Sing Weist and Fiorella Calderoni

 Summer in Ventura

 If you plan on visiting Ventura during summer months, expect highs averaging 76 degrees and lows averaging 61.
+Though you may still catch a marine layer in the mornings, it usually burns off by noon.
 July is the driest month of the year and averages 0% chance of precipitation.
 The weather rarely tops the 80’s, but even then, just grab your bathing suit and cool off at the beach.
 Venturans often hear stories about that heat that makes their neighbors to the east want to escape.
 With a coastal breeze that never fails to come through and a variety of craft brews on hand, summer days in Ventura are the perfect escape.

 During the summer, Venturans count on over 14 hours of daylight with the earliest sunrise around 6:00 am and the latest sunset around 8:00 pm leaving tons of time for fun!
 Take a leisurely stroll down the pier, with picturesque views of the ocean stretching for miles, and the salty breeze blowing in your hair.
 The Ventura boardwalk is filled with rosy, sun-kissed faces from the sun, and sand sprinkled streets that glisten like speckles of glitter when seen from afar.
 Umbrellas are scattered across the beach and body-boarders eagerly wait for the whitewater, ready to catch a wave or two.

 If the world’s largest mammals peak your interest, summer is the best time to see the largest congregation of blue whales in the world hanging out around Channel Islands National Park and Marine Sanctuary.
 An estimated 10% of the world’s blue whale population can be seen in the feeding grounds between June and September.
 If splashy whales are more your style, keep an eye out for the many humpback whales that make the coast off Ventura their summer playground.